tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 struct {
    uint16 aead_id;
    opaque symmetric_key<1..2^16-1>;
-   opaque dns_name<1..2^16-1>;
+   opaque dns_message<1..2^16-1>;
 } ObfuscatedDNSQueryBody;
 ~~~

-When sending an Obfuscated DNS Query for name N to an Obfuscation Target with
+Let M be a DNS message a client wishes to send obfuscated.
+When sending an Obfuscated DNS Query
-ObfuscatedDNSKey key pk, a client does the following:
+for resolving M to an Obfuscation Target with ObfuscatedDNSKey key pk, a client does the following:

 1. Generate a random 64-bit query_id and random symmetric_key whose length matches
 that of the AEAD ciphersuite in pk.aead_id.
 (All randomness must be generated
 according to {{!RFC4086}}.)
 2. Create a ObfuscatedDNSQueryBody structure, carrying pk.aead_id, symmetric_key,
-and the name N, to produce pt.
+and the message M, to produce pt.
 3. Unmarshal pk.public_key to produce a public key pkR of type pk.kem_id.
 4. Compute the encrypted message blob as blob = encrypt_query_body(pkR, query_id, pt).
 (See definition for encrypt_query_body below.)